Should Elliot Rodger's Bigotry Have Raised Alarm Bells?

 This is TELL ME MORE from NPR News.
 I'm Michel Martin.
-We are going to start the program today thinking again about the killings last weekend in Isla Vista Calif.
-Unlike other tragedies we've witnessed across the country this has us thinking a lot about mental health.
-According to authorities Elliott Rogers sought multiple mental health professionals throughout his life he was even visited by law enforcement.
+We are going to start the program today thinking again about the killings last weekend in Isla Vista, Calif.
+Unlike other tragedies we've witnessed across the country, this has us thinking a lot about mental health.
+According to authorities, Elliot Rodger sought multiple mental health professionals throughout his life; he was even visited by law enforcement.
 All this before he killed six people and wounded 13 others.

-But he also left a robust explanation of his state of mind in the form of a lengthy YouTube rant where he described his rage at women for not be more attracted to him and at minorities whom he considered inferior but somehow more socially successful.
+But he also left a robust explanation of his state of mind in the form of a lengthy YouTube rant; where he described his rage at women for not being more attracted to him and at minorities, whom he considered inferior but somehow more socially successful.
 So we thought we'd like to spend some time thinking about what this tragedy might teach us about mental health treatment and policy.
 And we've called two people who have had occasion to consider this issue before.
-Ron Honberg is director of policy and legal affairs at the National Alliance on Mental Illness or NAMI.
+Ron Honberg is director of policy and legal affairs at the National Alliance on Mental Illness, or NAMI.
 He's with us in our studios in Washington, D.C.
 Once again, welcome back - thanks for joining us.

 RON HONBERG: Thank you, Michel.

 MARTIN: Also joining us once again is Dr. Carl Bell.
 He's a staff psychiatrist at Jackson Park Hospital family medicine clinic - that's in Chicago.
 He joins us from there.
 Dr. Bell has a deep background in treating the effects of violence and has also done extensive research on the psychological ramifications of extreme racism.
 So we're glad to have him back with us as well.
 Dr. Bell, welcome back.